sshivanshg/spatialaw/README.md

     *   The app automatically handles windowing, partial denoising, and normalization.

 ## Notebook Workflow
-- `Spatial_Awareness_Project.ipynb` mirrors the CLI pipeline but in a single report: parsing `csiread`, windowing/feature extraction, synthetic empty-room generation, RandomForest training, and evaluation plots.
+- Jupyter notebooks in `notebooks/` directory mirror the CLI pipeline but in a single report: parsing `csiread`, windowing/feature extraction, synthetic empty-room generation, RandomForest training, and evaluation plots.
 Extend it with the CNN cells if you want a notebook-only submission.

 ## Data Layout
 ```